Fiberglass Pool Installation Timeline in Texas

 Pool Size & Model Selection

-• Larger pools, deeper profiles, and models with integrated ledges or steps can require additional excavation, placement precision, and finishing time compared to smaller or simpler pool designs.
+- Larger fiberglass pools, deeper profiles, and models with integrated tanning ledges, benches, or steps can require additional excavation, placement precision, and finishing time compared to smaller or simpler pool designs.

 Texas Soil & Excavation Conditions